top of page

 About us

-Welcome to Pitchstone Music, where we believe in the transformative power of chamber music to connect and uplift communities.
+Welcome to Pitchstone Music, where we believe in the transformative power of music to connect and uplift communities.

-Our vision centers around bringing world-class classical music to St John's Church in Leytonstone, where we aim to create experiences that touch the hearts of diverse audiences.
+Our vision centers around bringing world-class music to St John's Church in Leytonstone, where we aim to create experiences that touch the hearts of diverse audiences.

-Beyond concerts, we are dedicated to making chamber music accessible to all through outreach activities designed for local schools, care homes, and interest groups, including those affected by dementia and autism.
+Beyond concerts, we are dedicated to making music accessible to all through outreach activities designed for local schools, care homes, and interest groups, including those affected by dementia and autism.

 At Pitchstone we are committed to bringing passion, skill, and commitment to each performance, hoping to share the powerful, unifying force of music.